in News on

 Our IOD Programme is enabling organisations to demonstrate their innovative technology and services in space by providing CubeSat platforms, launches, and operational and business support.
 We currently have 6 missions within the programme, find out more about each one on the link below.See more

-We are developing our in-orbit service facilities to be able to support a range of mission types.
-This will offer opportunities for organisations to demonstrate their in-space operations so as to secure funding and customers prior to launching a full service
+We are developing our in-orbit servicing and manufacturing facilities to be able to support a range of mission types and future developments.
+This will offer opportunities for organisations to build, test, and demonstrate their in-space operations and missions.See more

 We are working with the developing UK launch capabilities to enable services required to provide a full access to space ecosystem in the UK.
 This includes supporting UK suppliers and increasing the knowledge of capabilities in the sector.